Peregri/StarLegacy.Wiki/Planets/Porrus.md

 ## Quick Notes

-Porrus is the swamp planet.
-It has slime and giant holes in the surface that lead into caves.
-Its trees are annoying to manuver around in big ships, though.
+Porrus is a swamp planet.
+It has slime and giant holes in the surface that lead into mushroom-filled caverns.
+Its trees are annoying to manuver around in big ships.
 You'll need a space suit or environmental helmet to survive the atmosphere.

 [View it on the map](https://dynmap.starlegacy.net/?worldname=Porrus)